-- It lasts only 10 years, then it must be replaced.
+- It lasts only 10 years.
+You can replace it after 10 years

-- Another detail to keep in mind is that this device cannot be used for very obese patients.
+- Another detail to keep in mind is that if you obese you can’t use it.
 There are major limitations, and more advances are necessary to guarantee the right results.

-- Also, we can’t forget that the Micra cannot be installed in patients who already have traditional pacemakers.
+- Also, you can’t install Micra if you already have other traditional pacemakers.